 DELTAP is ignored for ICASE=6, but the option OFFSET\DELTAP of command PTC\CREATE\LAYOUT may be used, if the reference particle should have a momentum offset.
-(Default: 0.0)

-- CLOSED\ORBIT a logical switch to activate the closed orbit calculation.
+CLOSED\ORBIT a logical switch to activate the closed orbit calculation.
 This option must be used for closed rings only.
 This option allows to activate the Normal Form analysis, if required.
 With CLOSED\ORBIT=false, the sequence is treated as a transfer line.
+(Default: false)

-(Default: false) - ELEMENT\BY\ELEMENT a logical switch to activate the element-by-element tracking, from the default turn-by-turn tracking.
-(Default: false) - TURNS number of turns to be tracked.
-(Default: 1) - DUMP a logical flag to enforce writing particle coordinates to formatted text files.
-(Default: false) - ONETABLE a logical switch to write all particle coordinates to a single file instead of separate files.
-(Default: false) - MAXAPER an array defining upper limits for particle coordinates, essentially defining the aperture to trigger particle loss. - $(Default: \{0.1, 0.01, 0.1, 0.01, 1.0, 0.1\})$ - NORM\NO order of the Normal Form.
+${\tt ELEMENT\BY\ELEMENT} \ \ {\tt a \ logical \ switch \ to \ activate \ the \ element-by-element \ tracking, \ from \ the }$ default turn-by-turn tracking.

+TURNS number of turns to be tracked.

+DUMP a logical flag to enforce writing particle coordinates to formatted text files.

+ONETABLE a logical switch to write all particle coordinates to a single file instead of separate files.
+(Default: false)

+MAXAPER an array defining upper limits for particle coordinates, essentially defining the aperture to trigger particle loss.

+(Default: {0.1, 0.01, 0.1, 0.01, 1.0, 0.1})

+NORM\NO order of the Normal Form.

 NORM\NO=1 makes the Normal Form linear (always true for MAD-X).

-(Default: 1) - NORM\OUT a logical switch to transform canonical variables to action-angle variables.
-(Default: false) - FILE if FILE is omitted, no output is written to file. if FILE is present, track tables are printed, optionally to files with name constructed from the base filename specified.
-The actual name of the output file is constructed from type baseline given with FILE to which are appended the strings ".obsnnnn" (where nnnn is the observation point index) and ".pnnnn" (where nnnn is now the particle number), unless the ONETABLE option is activated.
-(Default: "track") EXTENSION a string providing the filename extension for the track table files, e.g., txt, doc...
-(Default: nil) - FFILE defines the periodicity n of the printout: coordinates are printed every n turns.
-(Default: 1)
+NORM\OUT a logical switch to transform canonical variables to action-angle variables.

+FILE is omitted, no output is written to file.

+if FILE is present, track tables are printed, optionally to files with name constructed from the base filename specified.

+The actual name of the output file is constructed from tyhe baseline given with FILE to which are appended the strings ".obsnnnn" (where nnnn is the observation point index) and ".pnnnn" (where nnnn is now the particle number), unless the ONETABLE option is activated.

+(Default: "track")

+EXTENSION a string providing the filename extension for the track table files, e.g., txt, doc...

+(Default: nil)

+FFILE defines the periodicity n of the printout: coordinates are printed every n turns.

-- RADIATION a logical flag to turn on the synchrotron radiation calculated by an internal procedure of PTC.
+RADIATION a logical flag to turn on the synchrotron radiation calculated by an internal procedure of PTC.

 The option RADIATION has precedence over RADIATION\MODEL1 when both are activated.

-(Default: false) - RADIATION\MODEL1 a logical flag to turn on the synchrotron radiation according to the method given in [33].
+RADIATION\MODEL1 a logical flag to turn on the synchrotron radiation according to the method given in [33].
 This model simulates quantum excitation via a random number generator and tables for photon emission.
 It can be used only with the option ELEMENT\BY\ELEMENT.

-(Default: false) - RADIATION\ENERGY\LOSS a logical flag to add back the average energy loss for RADIATION\MODEL1, thereby taking only the quantum excitation into effect.
-(Default: false) - RADIATION\QUADR a logical flag to add the effect of synchrotron radiation in quadrupoles.
+RADIATION\ENERGY\LOSS a logical flag to add back the average energy loss for RADIATION\MODEL1, thereby taking only the quantum excitation into effect.

+RADIATION\QUADR a logical flag to add the effect of synchrotron radiation in quadrupoles.
 It supplements either model RADIATION or RADIATION\MODEL1.

-(Default: false) - BEAM\ENVELOPE a logical switch to activate the calculation of the beam envelopes with PTC.
-It requires the options RADIATION and ICASE=6.
+BEAM\ENVELOPE a logical switch to activate the calculation of the beam envelopes with PTC.

+It requires the options ${\tt RADIATION}$ and ${\tt ICASE=6}.$ a logical flag to activate the simulation of space charge forces between particles.
 (Default: false)